jatin-makes-ai/Agentic-RAG-for-Indian-law/README.md

-An Agentic RAG system for asking questions about Indian Law
+An Agentic RAG system for quering about the Indian Law